Share your new or updated educational activities with us. We are always interested in new activities that our volunteers have developed and run.

 By high quality activities we mean activities that engage participants in their learning emotionally (feeling), experientially (doing), as well as a cognitively (thinking).

 On a practical level, they need to

-We ask all leaders, Programme staff and other CISV volunteers to submit any new activities to the EDC.
-EDC and the Education Officer will publish all high quality activities on the CISV website.
-To ensure that only high quality activities are published, EDC and EDD reserve the right to edit and quality-check activities prior to publication.
+We ask all programme staff and leaders and other CISV volunteers to submit any new activities to the Educational Programmes Committee at firstname.lastname@example.org.
+To ensure that only high quality activities are published on the CISV website, the Educational Programmes Committee reserve the right to edit and quality-check activities prior to publication.